akajuvonen/akajuvonen.github.io/_drafts/lambda-calc.md

 A note on syntax: `λx.x` would be `lambda x: x` in Python, `λf.λx.f x` is `lambda f: lambda x: f(x)` and so on.
 Also, function applications are left associative, meaning `x y z` would be `x(y)(z)`.

 Back to numbers.
 Clearly we need some kind of way to encode numbers using only functions.
 Something has to represent a number, e.g., one or three.
-Since we have only functions and function applications at our disposal, one way to encode numbers is to use Church numerals.
+Since we have only functions and function applications at our disposal, one way to encode numbers is to interpret the number of times we apply a function as the value.
 Think of it this way: when a function is applied to a variable one time, this could be interpreted as number one.
 Zero applications would be zero, two times equals two and so on.
+The resulting numerals are called *Church numerals*.
+This choice of number encoding is technically arbitrary, but it allows us to perform calculation really nicely.

 - 0 := λf.λx.x
 - 1 := λf.λx.f x
 - 2 := λf.λx.f (f x)

 I will be using Python's lambda functions in this post.
 Keep in mind that usually giving a name to a lambda function is an anti-pattern, but I'll make an exception in this case for clarity.
-Python lambdas can be thought as a superset of actual lambda expressions in lambda calculus, since Python allows things like multiple arguments, e.g., `lambda x, y: x + y` which is not allowed.
+Python lambdas can be thought of as a superset of actual lambda expressions in lambda calculus, since Python allows things like multiple arguments, e.g., `lambda x, y: x + y` which is not allowed.

 Let's introduce an implementation on Church numerals, where the number of function applications equals the value: